bprecipes/recipes/malai_kofta.md

 Directions
 -----------
- * Combine onion, garlic and ginger in a blender; blend until pureed, adding about 2 tablespoons water to make blending possible.
+ * Combine onion, garlic, ginger, and garlic in a food processor; blend until pureed.
  * Heat a skillet over high heat.
 Add the oil.
 When the oil is hot, add the cumin seeds and fry a few seconds.
-Add the blended onion mixture and the serrano chile and fry well, stirring, until the mixture thickens and dries out but is not browned, about 10 minutes.
+Add the blended onion mixture and fry well, stirring, until the mixture thickens and dries out but is not browned, about 10 minutes.
  * Puree the tomatoes in the blender and add to the skillet.
 Rinse out the blender with 1/3 cup water and add to the skillet.
 Cook 10 minutes.
  * Add the salt, chile powder, coriander, garam masala and turmeric.
 Let this cook at a boil until it deepens in color and the oil rises to the surface, about 10 minutes.
 Add the cream and 1/3 cup water.
 Add the raisins and cashews.
 Rub the methi leaves between the palms of your hands to crush, then add to the skillet.
 Taste for seasoning.
 Cook another 5 minutes.
 Add the Kofta; simmer 5 minutes.
 Thin with water or more cream, if needed.